6 Mai 2026

 at the Gesellschaftshaus Palmengarten in Frankfurt am Main

-Join us for engaging discussions with Claudia Salomon, President of the ICC International Court of Arbitration, alongside leading arbitration experts and in-house practitioners on key developments in international dispute resolution.
+Join us for a day of insightful discussions with Claudia Salomon, President of the ICC International Court of Arbitration, alongside leading arbitration experts and in-house practitioners, on key developments shaping international dispute resolution.

 • Dispute Resolution in International Defence Projects – choose your battles wisely